cs544-wisc/s24/p8/README.md

 from the terminal to the browser).
 Then, create a notebook named `p8.ipynb`.
 This is the only file we need from you.

+**Note:** We will not be using any containers.
+So, you need to do only one port forwarding (your laptop to VM using SSH) to access the notebook.

+You'll answer 10 questions in the notebook.
+If the output of a cell answers question 3, start the cell with a comment: `#q3`.
+The autograder depends on this to correlate parts of your output with specific questions.

 You can create a BigQuery client like this in your `p8.ipynb`:

 ```python